Core Technology

 Common Questions

-RFQs and MTOs come in every format imaginable: different languages, abbreviations, column layouts, units.
-Normalization means parsing each line, interpreting what product is being described, detecting errors (wrong schedules, impossible sizes, incompatible ratings), and matching it to your inventory.
-The engine doesn't just read text.
-It understands piping: it knows that SCH 30 doesn't exist in B36.10, that a Class 150 flange won't bolt to a PN 40 valve, and that "A106 Gr.B" and "P235GH" are not interchangeable.
-Both the RFQ and your inventory are normalized the same way, so matching is automatic: the engine finds what you have in stock, generates the quote, and flags what's missing.
+An RFQ from a buyer arrives in any format: different languages, abbreviations, column layouts, units.
+The engine parses each line, identifies the product, detects errors (wrong schedules, impossible sizes, incompatible ratings), and matches it against your catalog.
+It does not just read text.
+It understands piping: it knows that SCH 30 does not exist in B36.10, that a Class 150 flange will not bolt to a PN 40 valve, and that "A106 Gr.B" and "P235GH" are not interchangeable.
+Both the incoming RFQ and your inventory are normalized the same way, so matching is automatic.
+For stockists, the engine finds what you have in stock.
+For mills, it checks your production range.
+Then it applies your pricing rules and returns a ready-to-send quote, with anything unmatched flagged for your team.

-Why not use AI or machine learning for normalization?
+Why not use AI or machine learning to read RFQs?

-Try it yourself: upload an RFQ and your inventory to ChatGPT and ask it to match items and generate a quote.
-You'll get a result that looks convincing but is full of wrong matches, invented specs, and missed items.
-LLMs are probabilistic, so every time you run the same request you get a different output.
-You'd have to review every single line manually, which defeats the purpose.
-Our engine is deterministic and rule-based: same input, same output, every time.
-Every match is traceable, every error is flagged, and the quote is generated automatically.
+Try it: upload a real buyer RFQ and your inventory list to ChatGPT and ask it to generate a quote.
+The output looks plausible but is full of wrong matches, invented specs, and missed items.
+Run the same request twice and you get two different answers.
+Your sales team would still have to verify every line, which kills the time savings.
+Our engine is rule-based and deterministic: same input, same output, every time.
+Each match is traceable, each error is flagged, and the quote is produced without anyone having to second-guess it.

-Real RFQs are full of abbreviations (SMLS, BW, RF, SW), typos, OCR artifacts, truncated descriptions, and inconsistent formatting.
-"A106 GR.B", "A106-B", "A106 Grade B", "ASTM A 106 GRB" are all the same material.
-The engine doesn't do simple string matching.
-It parses each description semantically, recognizes known abbreviation patterns, tolerates common misdigitations, and resolves ambiguities using piping industry rules.
-If something is genuinely unreadable, it flags it instead of guessing.
+Real RFQs from EPCs and traders are full of abbreviations (SMLS, BW, RF, SW), typos, OCR artifacts, truncated lines, and inconsistent formatting.
+"A106 GR.B", "A106-B", "A106 Grade B", "ASTM A 106 GRB" all describe the same material.
+The engine does not do simple string matching.
+It parses each line semantically, recognizes piping abbreviation patterns, tolerates common misspellings, and resolves ambiguities using industry rules.
+If a line is genuinely unreadable, it gets flagged instead of guessed, so your sales team never sends out a wrong price.

 What is the unique product code?